 Peptide

-When applied topically, peptides can not only boost collagen in the skin but also decrease redness, inflammation, and irritation, boosting moisture retention in the skin.
+Peptides are some of the most effective skin care ingredients.
+When applied topically, peptides can not only boost collagen in the skin but also help avoid red and irritated skin.
+It can soothe inflammation, and irritation, boosting moisture retention in the skin.
 In the big picture, this can help soothe and restore over-exfoliated skin.

 MSM